mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 OFFLINE SYSTEM (ENGINEER) Specific systems and weapons on board the ship can be powered down to reduce the energy requirement from the power plant, allowing Power to be used for other systems.
 A successful Engineer (power) check (1 round, EDU) will allow the engineer to shut down any number of systems, freeing up Power for subsequent rounds.
 It requires another round to bring any of these systems back online.

 OVERLOAD DRIVE (ENGINEER) By overloading the maneuver drive, the engineer can lend the ship extra speed and manoeuvrability.
-A successful Difficult (10+) Engineer (m-drive) check (1 round, INT) will increase the ship’s Thrust by +1 during the next round.
+A successful Difficult (10+) Engineer (m-drive) check (1 round, INT) will increase the ship's Thrust by +1 during the next round.
 If the check fails with an Effect of –6 or less, the maneuver drive suffers a critical hit with Severity 1, as detailed on page 168.
 This check suffers a cumulative DM–2 each time it is attempted after the first.
 This penalty can be removed by performing maintenance on the drive, a procedure that requires Engineer (m-drive) and 1D hours.

 OVERLOAD PLANT (ENGINEER) A favorite of engineers on action vids, the power plant can be overstressed on a temporary basis to provide the ship with more Power.
-A successful Difficult (10+) Engineer (power) check (1 round, INT) will increase the ship’s current Power by +10% during the next round.
+A successful Difficult (10+) Engineer (power) check (1 round, INT) will increase the ship's current Power by +10% during the next round.
 If the check fails with an Effect of –6 or less, the power plant suffers a critical hit with Severity 1, as detailed on page 168.
 This check suffers a cumulative DM–2

 each time it is attempted after the first.
 This penalty can be removed by performing maintenance on the power plant, a procedure that requires Engineer (power) and 1D hours.